Scottduf/windows365/Windows365/enterprise/resize-cloud-pc-frontline.md

 - tier2
 ---

-# Resize Windows 365 Frontline Cloud PCs in dedicated mode
+# Resize Windows 365 Frontline Cloud PCs in dedicated mode (preview)

 You can use a provisioning policy to resize Windows 365 Frontline Cloud PCs in dedicated mode.

 Windows 365 Frontline Cloud PCs in shared mode can't be resized.

+Resizing Windows 365 Frontline Cloud PCs in dedicated mode is in [public preview](..\public-preview.md).

 For more information about resizing, see [Cloud PC resizing overview](resize-cloud-pc.md).